Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ## INVESTIGATION 3: USING NESTED CONDITIONS
 - Using nested conditions are helpfull im multiple situations in python.
-- Nested conditions are using statments like if and else multipule times on top of each other.
+- Nested conditions are using statements like if and else multipule times on top of each other.
 - These can be used when you have to narrow down specifics or doing more complex conditions.
 - In investigation 3 you will learn how to use nested conditions and will practice using them.
 - example: